 Once you have collected enough data, look at your findings again.
 Try to form patterns and spot the trends.
 The more test data you gather, the better the insight you get.
 Maybe you’ll see that in certain months your open rates increase if you use emoticons in your subject line – this, for example, could coincide with a holiday.

-If you’re an Excel guru, you can put these results in a table and create graphs and charts that will help you visualise the fluctuations better.
+If you’re an Excel guru, you can put these results in a table and create graphs and charts that will help you visualize the fluctuations better.

-Each test can give you ideas on how to improve your email campaigns – see what made your emails more successful.
-Optimise your email templates, and your email content accordingly – use the insight you get.
+Each test can give you ideas on improving your email campaigns – see what made your emails more successful.
+Optimize your email templates and your email content accordingly – use the insight you get.

 We Made A/B Testing Easy